w3c/wot-discovery/explainer/Explainer.md

 searched in a consistent way.

 ## Introduction
+WoT Discovery builds upon existing network service and IoT discovery mechanisms but also provides secure RESTful web service APIs for searching WoT Thing Description metadata.
+Discovery has to simultaneously satisfy many objectives which are in partial conflict: it needs to make data easily available, but preserve privacy; it needs to work for small devices and installations but also for large systems; it needs to work on small LANs and on the internet; it needs to enable semantic search without burdening implementations; and it needs to support new, self-describing devices but also work with brownfield devices that cannot be modified and so can only be described externally.

+The WoT Discovery specification attempts to meet these challenges by defining a multistage discovery process with authorization checkpoints to meet privacy and security goals; by using scalable RESTful API designs; by supporting a variety of first-contact mechanisms suitable for different scales; and by providing optional semantic search and self-description capabilities.

+There are still a number of limitation in the current specification, which primarily focuses on HTTP and had to defer some important goals, such as geolocation queries.
+However, the specification attempts to address the above core issues and is intended to serve as a foundation for future work while enabling, in its current form, use cases supporting IoT integration and access to public IoT services.

 ## Relationship to Other WoT Deliverables
 For a general introduction to the Web of Things (WoT) Architecture, including a description